questdb/c-questdb-client/README.md

 to report them.

-For example, the client library will report that a supplied string isn't encoded in UTF-8, but will not report that a column previously used to record `BOOLEAN` data in a previous row is used in a later row to record a `STRING`.
+For example, the client library will report that a supplied string isn't encoded in UTF-8, but will not report that a column previously used to record a `BOOLEAN` is later incorrectly used to record a `STRING`.

-Unreported errors such as this one usually result in the row not being written and skipped silently to the client.
+Unreported errors such as this one usually result in skipped rows that don't get saved.

-Other errors, such as the database running out of disk space or crashing, mean that.
+Other errors, such as the database running out of disk space or crashing will result in a TCP connection drop, but also uncertainty from the client's perspective on which records were written.

-With these caveats out of the way, you can however expect well-formed data to be written so long as it has been received by the database.
+With these caveats out of the way, you can however expect well-formed data to be written so long as it has been received by the database, caveat bugs and system errors.

-The input line protocol is currently the fastest way to insert data into QuestDB, but if the lack of confirmation of written data is a concern to you, you may want to consider alternatives such as inserting via CSV uploads or through the PostgreSQL interface.
+The line protocol is currently the fastest way to insert data into QuestDB, but if the lack of confirmation of written data is a concern to you, you may want to consider alternatives such as inserting via CSV uploads or through the PostgreSQL interface.
+Those alternatives are slower but more robust.
+The choice of input mechanism will depend on your use case.

-When using the input line protocol, data will be written in the order it is sent, unless you configured the
+When using the line protocol, data will be written in the order it is sent, unless you configured the
 [out-of-order feature](https://questdb.io/docs/guides/out-of-order-commit-lag/#how-to-configure-out-of-order-ingestion)
 in QuestDB which will reorder records based on timestamp for a given insertion